Looking to get followers on Instagram? You’ve come to the right place…

 When you have identified these things, search where your potential audience hangs out and start delivering value.

-Here’s some ideas what to do:
+Here are some ideas on what to do:

 - Answer relevant YouTube comments